BolajiAyodeji/Blogposts/cjwjdyx7400a42ds1jzw630fd.md

 user and not processing (i.e contact form) the goal is to get the data from the form and send to your company support email (e.g info@…, support@…)

-Using a server here is not ideal and is only an overkill, a very common way of doing this is via [PHPMailer](https://github.com/PHPMailer/PHPMailer) ( The classic email sending library for PHP).
-PHPMailer is used with PHP and requires a lot of boring server configurations.
-What if you’re just building a static site?
-There should be an easier way of doing this client side right?
+Using a server here is not ideal and is only an overkill and what if you’re just building a static site?
+There should be an easier way of doing this client-side right?

-In this article, I’ll introduce you to two methods of handling form data client side in static sites.
-There are other methods but I’ve used these two and considered them to be the best and easiest (no hard feelings :) ).
+In this article, I’ll introduce you to two methods of handling form data client-side in static sites.
+There are other methods but I’ve used these two and considered them to be better and easier.

 NO hectic configurations, NO servers, NO serious stuff, just build your form, do some little tweaks, the user submits and bingo it heads straight to your designated email. :)

 ### STARTER FORM